As summer begins, US COVID-19 cases six times higher than last year - NewsBreak

 The seven-day average of 470 deaths reported on Friday marked a decrease from 637 on the same day last year.

-The Centers for Disease Control and Prevention (CDC) has said that about 54 percent of the U.S. population is experiencing low COVID-19 community levels, though some areas are seeing medium and high levels.CDC bumps San Diego County back to ‘medium’ COVID risk
+The Centers for Disease Control and Prevention (CDC) has said that about 54 percent of the U.S. population is experiencing low COVID-19 community levels, though some areas are seeing medium and high levels.Boulder County has high level of COVID-19

 But the more than fivefold increase in infections comes as health experts have warned Americans to exercise caution ahead of a possible surge.